akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/getting_started_fuse.md

 ## Chapter 3: Getting started with Fuse
 In the previous chapter we learned how we make Alfresco send messages to an ActiveMQ Queue.
 Now they are  waiting for further processing by Camel / Fuse.

 We will set up a Fuse Integration Project with Eclipse and start building our route.
-Our first task is to cope with messages of the form
+Our first task is to cope with JSON messages of the form
 ```
 {
 	"alfrescoID":"8d03bfbc-ed24-4f96-8c4a-fc8f333b7b37",